-The high-tech arsenal we need to fight the coronavirus
+We don’t have enough of the things we need to fight the coronavirus

 And then there are ventilators, the complex breathing devices that can mean the difference between life and death for coronavirus patients.
 While estimates say as many as a million people in the U.S. may require intensive care during the outbreak, a recent report from Johns Hopkins University estimated that the country only had about 160,000 ventilators available for patient care.
 Other research by the Society of Critical Care Medicine says the U.S. may have as many as 200,000 of the machines, but said that number was significantly limited by the number of available medical staff able to operate them at any one time.

-Healthcare providers around the world have grown desperate.
+Healthcare providers around the world have grown desperate, and at least one hospital in Italy has begun 3D-printing their own ventilator parts.
 ABC News cited a tweet by Italian doctor Daniele Macchini, who described a dire shortage of ventilators, as patients died waiting for one.
 “Every ventilator becomes like gold,” she wrote.

+So in ten minutes the evil genius who is one of our GP anaesthetists (with a PhD in diaphragmatic mechanics) increased our rural hospitals ventilator capacity from one to nine!!! pic.twitter.com/yNmuCCDbWd

-The White House coronavirus task force is now preparing for a flood of requests for the devices from states that could begin experiencing shortages in a matter of weeks.
+The White House coronavirus task force is now preparing for a flood of ventilator requests from states that could begin experiencing shortages in a matter of weeks.
 That includes potentially tapping into the Strategic National Stockpile, which is said to contain around 12,700 additional ventilators, though the actual number is kept secret for “national security” reasons.
-The Department of Health and Human Services, which manages the stockpile, has begun implementing a process for reviewing requests that will take into account a state’s demand, its own number of ventilators, and the ability of healthcare facilities to accept the machines, McClatchy reported.
+The Department of Health and Human Services, which manages the stockpile, has begun implementing a process for reviewing requests that will take into account a state’s supply and demand and the ability of healthcare facilities to accept the machines, McClatchy reported.

 In the meantime, the White House is encouraging companies like Allied Healthcare, Medtronic, and GE Healthcare to ramp up production of their ventilators.
 Officials are also examining how other countries are loosening regulations around the manufacturing of the machines: In the U.K., for instance, Vauxhaul and Airbus said this week they would start 3D-printing parts in an effort to make 20,000 ventilators in weeks.
 While Washington may be expected to cover costs in a national emergency, the White House has not specified how it expects hospitals to pay any new ventilators, which can cost at least $25,000 apiece.